Third Party Only Car Insurance

 If the accident is your fault

-You’ll need to contact your insurance provider to claim on your insurance policy to cover the costs of any third parties who are claiming against you.
+You’ll need to contact your insurance provider and claim on your insurance policy to cover the costs of any third parties claiming against you.
 Those third party claims could be for repairs to their cars, for damaged property, or medical expenses.

 With third party only insurance, you won’t receive compensation for damages to your car or property, or for your own medical costs.
 You will also lose your no claims discount for that year unless you have no claims discount protection.